-The Smart Bird Feeder has been designed with the intention of allowing bird enthusiasts to stay up to date with their feathery friends, while defending birds from squirrels, allowing them to enjoy the bird feeder to its full potential.
-To realize this idea, our smart bird feeder contains a trained machine learning (ML) model performing object detection from a purchased ML development board.
-This development board is connected to a camera and a custom designed printed circuit board (PCB) which itself is connected to a speaker to play sound to help scare off invading squirrels, an ultrasonic sensor to keep track of amount of feed left, and a servo motor to close a hatch door which provides a physical barrier between squirrels and the feed.
-These components also interface with a microcontroller located on the custom PCB.
-It is important to note that the utilization of sounds to scare away squirrels is not a one hundred percent effective method, as it is based upon the assumption that the squirrel is not experienced enough to realize that the sound is coming from the speaker and that there is no potential harm that comes from it.
-However, since squirrels are often underestimated, we suspected that the sound would not be one hundred percent effective, thus, this led us to implement a physical barrier known as the hatch, that closes when squirrels visit, so that we can get to as close as possible to one hundred percent effective.
-The idea for the project was to have the ML development board detect between bird species and squirrels, then either close the hatch and play a noise through the speaker when a squirrel arrives or take a picture if the required percent accuracy of the bird species is reached.
+The smart bird feeder will be designed with the intention of allowing bird enthusiasts to stay up to date with their feathery friends, while defending birds from squirrels, allowing them to enjoy the bird feeder to its full potential.
+To realize this idea, our smart bird feeder will contain a trained machine learning (ML) model performing object detection from a purchased ML development board.
+This development board will be connected to a camera and a custom designed printed circuit board (PCB) which itself will be connected to a speaker to play sound to help scare off invading squirrels, an ultrasonic sensor to keep track of amount of feed left, and a servo motor to close a hatch door which will provide a physical barrier between squirrels and the feed.
+These components will also interface with a microcontroller located on the custom PCB.
+It is important to note, that the utilization of sounds to scare away squirrels is not a one hundred percent effective method, as it is based upon the assumption that the squirrel is not experienced enough to realize that the sound is coming from the speaker and that there is no potential harm that comes from it.
+However, since squirrels are often underestimated, we suspect that the sound will not be one hundred percent effective, thus, leaving us to implement a physical barrier known as the hatch, that closes when squirrels visit, so that we can get to as close as possible to one hundred percent effective.
+The idea for the project is to have the ML development board detect between bird species and squirrels, and then either close the hatch and play a noise through the speaker when a squirrel arrives or take a picture if the required percent accuracy of the bird species is reached.
 This picture will then be sent to the mobile application through bluetooth or Wi-Fi.
+If a bird has been properly identified and has spent an adequate amount of time at the feeder, then a notification containing a message that a live stream of the birds is available will be sent out to a user application made for The Smart Bird Feeder.
 The user will then be able to open the app and enjoy a live stream of the camera's view.
-Our smart bird feeder device also automatically captures a still image of the detected bird and stores the image for easy viewing from the user application, along with a label on the image indicating the species of the bird(s) contained within the image.
+Our smart bird feeder device will also automatically capture a still image of the detected bird and store the image for easy viewing from the user application, along with a label on the image indicating the species of the bird(s) contained within the image.